arcdocs/arcdocs.github.io/_sources/software/applications/R.md

 ```

 This will install the package and any dependencies that are required.
 It will do this by creating a local library (in your home directory by default) where it saves the package binaries and archives.
 The package should then be accessible from subsequent R interactive sessions and batch jobs.

+If you're using a conda installed version of R, these will install into your conda environment instead.